Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-• Already have a pacemaker.
+• You already have a pacemaker

 Advertisement

-What happens before AV node ablation?
+What happens during an AV node ablation procedure?

-The initial steps of the procedure include:
+The steps of AV node ablation include:

-2. Numbing an area on your arm, groin, or neck.
+2. Numbing an area on your arm, groin or neck

 What happens after AV node ablation?